JAndrassy/WiFiEspAT/README.md

 |epoch time|Lobo|✓|✓|✓|

 * (1) [Jiri Bilek's firmware](https://github.com/JiriBilek/ESP_ATMod#description)
-* (2) larger size of available bytes is reported (unencrypted size)
-* (3) it is not possible to receive UDP message larger than the configured buffer
+* (2) it is not possible to receive UDP message larger than the configured buffer
-* (4) it is possible to use the [SSLClient library](https://github.com/OPEnSLab-OSU/SSLClient) for TLS 1.2 on 32bit MCU
+* (3) it is possible to use the [SSLClient library](https://github.com/OPEnSLab-OSU/SSLClient) for TLS 1.2 on 32bit MCU

 ## AT firmware versions